jonathanhliu21/COM-Server/docs/guide/library-api.md

 - `host`: The host of the server.
 Ex: `localhost`, `0.0.0.0`, `127.0.0.1`, etc.
 - `port`: The port to host it on.
 Ex: `5000` (default), `8000`, `8080`, etc.
 - `debug`: If the app should be used in debug mode.
-Note that this may break some things because of reloads.
+Very unreliable and most likely will not work.

 #### RestApiHandler.run_prod()